 If an individual disagrees with a college computing policy or with an implementation of that policy, the individual should first discuss the matter with the Director of Information Technology Services.
 If the concern is not resolved, the individual may notify the Chair of the Instructional Support Committee.
 The Chair may then convene an ad hoc committee to gather information, review the concern, and advise the Vice-President for Academic Affairs of its findings.
 The Vice-President will make the final decision on the matter.

-* Note: "Virtual communities", a term coined by Howard Rheingold, are comprised by a group of people sharing common interests, ideas, and feelings over the Internet or other collaborative networks (see http://whatis.techtarget.com/definition/0,,sid9_gci213295,00.html).
+* Note: "Virtual communities", a term coined by Howard Rheingold, are comprised of a group of people sharing common interests, ideas, and feelings over the Internet or other collaborative networks (see TechTarget's definition of virtual community).
 Students offering applications of this type bear special responsibilities since the software product they offer is more than executable code, rather, the software features of membership, interpersonal communication, and a long time horizon sometimes engender strong feelings of community.
-Community is characterized by shared values, goals, concerns, routines, procedures, practices, rituals, symbols, artifacts, history and institutions as well as mutual commitment and responsibility to community and to community members, not necessarily based on personal relationships.)
+Community is characterized by shared values, goals, concerns, routines, procedures, practices, rituals, symbols, artifacts, history and institutions as well as mutual commitment and responsibility to the community and to community members, not necessarily based on personal relationships.)